budprow/social_media_discord_bot/README.md

     * Started the scraping task in the `on_ready()` event.
     * Basic error handling was added to the `get_reddit_posts()` function to catch request exceptions.
     * Noted the need for handling duplicate posts and potential rate limiting.

+7.  **Preventing Duplicate Notifications**

+    * Implemented a mechanism to prevent sending duplicate notifications using a JSON file (`sent_posts.json`) for storage.
+    * Added asynchronous functions `load_sent_posts()` and `save_sent_posts()` to read and write the list of sent post links to the JSON file.
+    * Modified the `scrape_reddit` task to:
+    * Load the list of already sent post links at the beginning of each scrape.
+    * Check if a newly scraped post's link exists in the loaded list.
+    * If the link is new, send a Discord notification and add the link to the list.
+    * After processing all scraped posts, save the updated list of sent links back to the JSON file.
+    * Included basic error handling for the case where the JSON file doesn't exist or contains invalid JSON.

+## Potential Improvements

+With the basic Reddit scraping and duplicate prevention in place, the next steps could involve:
+* **Adding support for more social media platforms.** This would require creating similar scraping logic for each platform.
+* **Making the bot configurable.** Allowing users to specify which subreddits or social media accounts to follow through commands or a configuration file.
+* **Improving the formatting of the Discord notifications** (e.g., including author, thumbnails, etc.).
+* **Implementing more robust error handling and logging.**
+* **Considering more efficient storage mechanisms** if the list of sent posts grows very large.